timewave-computer/timewave-computer.github.io/_posts/2024-05-01-liquid-restaking.md

 *3. Providing a facility for AVS liquidity*

 A key objective for AVSs is sourcing liquidity for the AVS’s native token.
 Rather than relying on a vague notion of alignment, LRTs can make their own treasury assets—or the synthetic assets they create—available to bootstrap liquidity for the AVS’s native token.
-The cost of liquidity provision could be expressed as an additional fee or amortized into the cost of AVS security provision.
+The cost of liquidity provisioning could be expressed as an additional fee or amortized into the cost of AVS security provision.
 Taking this further, the LRT could also deploy the liquidity to strategically relevant destinations within the AVS’s DeFi economy, such as contributing to the supply side of a lending protocol to reduce interest rates and stimulate borrowing.

 *4. Using token incentives to ensure user conversion*

 Any AVSs that focus on retail applications will want to convert LRT depositors into users.
-Here the LRT could help AVSs solve the last mile user conversion problem by making it easy for their depositors to bridge into the AVS and receive a reward multiplier for performing actions desirable for AVS growth and retention.
+The LRT could help AVSs solve this last mile user conversion problem by making it easy for their depositors to bridge into the AVS and receive a reward multiplier for performing actions desirable for AVS growth and retention.
 By stimulating continued AVS activity, user deposits will also remain locked in the LRT, providing an additional buffer against duration risk.

 <figure>